NicoSa/dot-files/README.md

 Playing with VIM
 ===
 I´m playing around with VIM.
 This repo contains my vimrc file and vim folder.
-There are not a lot of modifications at the moment.
+There are not a lot of modifications at the moment...

 Recommended links:
 ----